Click on a link below to go directly to that section:

 - Work on study and time management skills.

-** If you wish to pursue a degree outside of NSM, you may reapply on the Apply Texas Application directly to that major.
-Keep in mind, each college has different readmission from suspension requirements, and you will need to meet their readmission requirements to be readmitted.
-Please check the other college websites to determine what you need to do for readmission.
+** If you wish to pursue a degree outside of NSM, you may reapply on the Apply Texas Application, but you must select Exploratory Studies.
+Please check the other college websites to determine what you need to do while on readmission to meet change of major requirements.
 You will only get one major choice selection when you apply online.

 Students on Their First Academic Suspension

-NSM students who have been placed on their first academic suspension are required to sit out for one long semester (fall or spring) and have to reapply for admission to UH after completing their sit out semester.
-Suspended students will be admitted under contract as long as they reapply to UH before the 13-month deadline and comply with all the requirements associated with the readmission process (see below).
-Suspended students who sit out more than 13 months will have to meet the entry requirements applied to transfer and returning UH students.
-See the Admission Requirements page for more details.
+NSM students who have been placed on their first academic suspension are required to sit out for one long term (fall or spring) and have to reapply for admission to UH after completing their sit out term.
+Suspended students must comply with all the requirements associated with the university readmission process.
+See the Readmission for Former UH Students page for more details.

 Readmission from Suspension Guidelines

 Readmission from suspension is neither automatic nor guaranteed.
-The student must express the desire for readmission, meet with his or her major advisor, and initiate the readmission process by submitting a Re-Apply as a Former Student Apply Texas Undergraduate Readmission Application online, a Readmission Packet, and all the required credentials.
-Failure to attend the University during the designated semester of readmission will negate the contract and the student must reapply for readmission in any subsequent semester.
+The student must express the desire for readmission, initiate the readmission process by submitting an Apply Texas Undergraduate Readmission/Former Student Application online (along with all required credentials), and then meet with their major advisor.
+Failure to attend the University during the designated term of readmission will negate the readmission and the student must reapply for readmission in any subsequent term.

-- Students classified as Natural Sciences and Mathematics-Unspecified will not be readmitted from academic suspension to NSM.
+- Students classified as NSM Unspecified will not be readmitted from academic suspension to NSM.

 - No student with a major outside of NSM will be readmitted from academic suspension to NSM.